Kowa Pharmaceutical Europe Co. Ltd. here after referenced as ‘the Company’.

 We may disclose and exchange information with our group companies, credit reference agencies, service providers, representatives and agents, as well as with law enforcement agencies and regulatory bodies for the above reasons.

 If you would like further information please contact us by using the contact details given above.
-We will not otherwise transfer your personal data outside of the EEA or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.
+We will not otherwise transfer your personal data outside of the UK or EEA or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.

 Your data will be held in accordance with the Company’ retention policy, which is available on request.
 There are a wide range of retention periods that may be relevant to you, but we will not retain data that is not accurate, relevant, up to date and actively useful to us.